 If successful, you’ll see the following message:

-Repository: <location of repository> Commit: <40-character commit associated with this LSIF upload> File: <LSIF data file> Root: <subdirectory in the repository where this LSIF dump was generated> LSIF dump successfully uploaded.
-It will be converted asynchronously.
-To check the status, visit <link to your Sourcegraph instance LSIF status>
+Repository: <location of repository> Commit: <40-character commit associated with this LSIF upload> File: <LSIF data file> Root: <subdirectory in the repository where this LSIF dump was generated> LSIF dump successfully uploaded for processing.
+View processing status at <link to your Sourcegraph instance LSIF status>.

 -endpointand make sure you can view the repository on your Sourcegraph instance